 Still trotting?
 Here’s how to do it safely

-Many organizers are still offering in-person events with COVID-19 precautions in place, like reduced registration, staggered start times to allow for social distancing, and the cancellation of additional race events like pre-race expos and post-race parties with food and drink vendors.
+Many organizers are still offering in-person events with COVID-19 precautions in place, like reduced registration, staggered start times and larger spaces for expos and post-race activities to allow for social distancing.

 “For the most part, organizers are very aware of the need to create venues and spaces that people can maintain physical distancing for things like the start and the finish of the race,” said Gonsenhauser.
 “A lot of that information you should be able to glean from the race organizer’s website.
 Most of them should be posting the types of precautions you can expect to see.
 But if you feel like they aren’t doing enough to maintain your security and safety, I would recommend not participating.”